Marathi people: Since Indian independence in 1947

 For the first time, the creation of Maharashtra brought most Marathi people under one state with the mainly rural Kunbi-Maratha community as the largest social group.
 This group has dominated the rural economy and politics of the state since 1960.
 The community accounts for 31% of the population of Maharashtra.
 They dominate the cooperative institutions and with the resultant economic power control politics from the village level up to the Assembly and Lok Sabha seats.
 Since the 1980s, this group has also been active in setting up private educational institutions.
 Major past political figures of Maharashtra have been from this group.
 The rise of the Hindu nationalist Shiv Sena and the Bharatiya Janata Party in recent years have not dented Maratha caste representation in the Maharashtra Legislative assembly.

 After the Maratha-Kunbi cluster, the scheduled caste (SC) Mahars are numerically the second-largest community among the Marathi people in Maharashtra.
-Most of them embraced Buddhism in 1956 with their leader, the late Dr. Ambedkar.
+Most of them embraced Buddhism in 1956 with their leader, B. R. Ambedkar.
 Writers from this group in the 1950s and 1960s were pioneers of Dalit Literature.

 The Portuguese-occupied enclave of Goa was liberated in 1962.
 The main political party formed immediately after liberation was the Maharashtrawadi Gomantak Party.
 It wanted Goa to merge with Maharashtra because of the affinity between Goan Hindus and the Marathi people.
 However, the referendum held on this issue rejected the merger.
 Later, Konkani was made the official language of Goa, but Marathi is also allowed in any government correspondence.

 The 1960s also saw the establishment by Bal Thackeray of Shiv Sena, a populist sectarian party advocating the rights of Marathi people in the heterogeneous city of Mumbai.
 Early campaigns by Shiv Sena advocated for more opportunities for Marathi people in government jobs.
 The party also led a campaign against the city's South Indian population.
 By the 1980s the party had captured power in the Mumbai Corporation, and in the 1990s it led the government of Maharashtra's coalition with the Bharatiya Janata Party (BJP).
 During this transition from founding to capturing power, the party toned down its rhetoric against non-Marathi people and adopted a more Hindu nationalist stance.

 Castes and communities

 The Marathi people form an ethnolinguistic group that is distinct from others in terms of its language, history, cultural and religious practices, social structure, literature, and art.

 The traditional caste hierarchy was headed by the Brahmin castes-the Deshasthas, Chitpavans, Karhades, Saraswats, and the Chandraseniya Kayastha Prabhus.
 In Mumbai during British rule, this included the Pathare Prabhu and the other communities.
 The Marathas are 32% in Western Maharashtra and the Kunbis were 7%, whereas the Other Backward Class population (other than the Kunbi) was 27%.
-The other castes in the intermediate category include: Gujjars and Rajputs who migrated centuries ago to Maharashtra from northern India - and settled in north Maharashtra.
-The population of the Mahars was 8%.
+The other castes in the intermediate category include: Gujjars, Lingayats and Rajputs who migrated centuries ago to Maharashtra from northern and southern India – and settled in Maharashtra.
+The population of the Mangs was 8%.